decentralized-hse/practice/rdx/con/README.md

 Invariant: using commands 1-5 in a loop to advance the state of the system and send money.
 The total amount of coins increases by 1 with each block, nothing gets stolen.
+What `send` and `mine` create non-maliciously should pass `valid` checks, anything malicious should not.
+A newly mined block should be picked by `pick`.